-Sean Spicer Resigned As Press Secretary And Twitter Is Freaking Out
+Sean Spicer Resigned As Press Secretary, Twitter Reacts

 After months of pressure and mockery, Sean Spicer has resigned as White House press secretary, The New York Times reports.

 Spicer's resignation apparently came because President Donald Trump offered Anthony Scaramucci the communications director position.

 UPDATE: Scaramucci has officially been confirmed as White House director of communications.
 Sarah Huckabee Sanders is now the press secretary, they confirmed during Friday's press briefing.
 Spicer will be staying on for a few more weeks.

 EARLIER: According to the New York Times, Trump offered Scaramucci the job at 10 a.m.
 ET on Friday, July 21.
 Trump reportedly asked Spicer to stay on in communications for the White House, but Spicer said no. Apparently, Spicer, apparently, is really, really not a big fan of Scaramucci.
 Elite Daily reached out to the White House for information about the resignation and Spicer's reported dislike of Scaramucci, but did not hear back at publication time.

 Scaramucci is a Wall Street financier and big Trump fan.
 He currently works at Export-Import Bank.
 Scaramucci has made a ton of appearances on news networks to talk positively about the president.

 Spicer has had a rocky time in his service as press secretary.
 He has been on since Trump's inauguration in January.
 As the public-facing role of the White House, he has been under a ton of scrutiny... and mockery.